 help them communicate with their customers more effectively offline and online.
 This may mean that you receive tailored advertising via direct mail or when you visit a website.

-In sharing your data with Marketing Services Providers, we rely on a lawful ground called ‘legitimate interest’, as our business depends on our ability to partner with third parties who process personal data for marketing-related reasons.
+In sharing your data with Services Providers, we rely on a lawful ground called ‘legitimate interest’, as our business depends on our ability to partner with third parties who process personal data for marketing-related reasons.

 The Services Providers we work with are limited to only those organisations who we have completed checks on and who will only process personal data in compliance with all relevant privacy laws, regulations and guidance.